xquantifyx/XQuantify-TradeStation/README.md

 - ⏱️ **First-time setup:** ~5-10 minutes (includes Docker image build)
 - ⏱️ **Subsequent rebuilds:** ~30-60 seconds (cached)
 - ✅ **Success rate:** ~99% on fresh installs
+- 🔄 **Works with existing nginx** - Automatic conflict detection and resolution

+> **Note:** If you have system nginx installed, the installer automatically detects it and offers three solutions: alternative ports, stop system nginx, or setup reverse proxy.
+See [NGINX-COEXISTENCE.md](NGINX-COEXISTENCE.md)

 ---